-Frequently Asked Questions on repo
+Frequently Asked Questions on Repo

-Published by the International Capital Market Association (ICMA) in February 2013.
+Published by the International Capital Market Association (ICMA) in February 2013 and amended in April 2015.

 These FAQs are provided for information purposes only and should not be relied upon as legal, financial or other professional advice.
 While the information contained herein is taken from sources believed to be reliable, ICMA does not represent or warrant that it is accurate or complete and neither ICMA nor its employees shall have any liability arising from or relating to the use of this publication or its contents, including any information on any third party website which may be referred to in this document.